Kanha112/logger/readme.md

 package main

 import (
     "github.com/cqhudson/logger"
 )

 func main() {

-	// Instantiate a new logger using NewLogger(enablePrint, enablePanic, enableFatal) logger := logger.NewLogger(true, false, true)
+    // Instantiate a new logger using NewLogger(enablePrint, enablePanic, enableFatal) l := logger.NewLogger(true, false, true)

     // log.Print
-	logger.Print("This is a test of Print")
+    l.Print("This is a test of Print")

     // log.Printf
     s := "Printf"
-	logger.Printf("This is a test of %s", s)
+    l.Printf("This is a test of %s", s)

     // log.Println
-	logger.Println("This is a test of Println")
+    l.Println("This is a test of Println")

     // log.Panic
-	logger.Panic("This is a test of Panic")
+    l.Panic("This is a test of Panic")

     // log.Panicf
     s = "Panicf"
-	logger.Panicf("This is a test of %s", s)
+    l.Panicf("This is a test of %s", s)

     // log.Panicln
-	logger.Panicln("This is a test of Panicln")
+    l.Panicln("This is a test of Panicln")

     // log.Fatal
-	logger.Fatal("This is a test of Fatal")
+    l.Fatal("This is a test of Fatal")

     // log.Fatalf
     s = "Fatalf"
-	logger.Fatalf("This is a test of %s", s)
+    l.Fatalf("This is a test of %s", s)

     // log.Fatalln
-	logger.Fatalln("This is a test of Fatalln")
+    l.Fatalln("This is a test of Fatalln")
 }
 ```